Last Updated on January 4, 2022 by Justin Su

 Mint is connected with more than hundreds of financial institutions.
 Which you can sync with within a few clicks.
 You can easily add your cash, credit cards, investments, and bills.

 Don’t pay more than you need to.
-The app track bills to help make sure you never miss a due date.
+The app tracks bills to help make sure you never miss a due date.
 Plus, get overdraft protection alerts.

 It has awesome features like Budget Planner, Credit monitoring, Spending tracking, 256-bit encryption, and 2fa authentication.